surfer190/fixes/docs/ansible/awx-basics.md

 Authorization Code grant type is the preferred way

-you have to setup all the details for the oauth flow
+You have to setup all the details for the oauth flow

 ### Project